clojure-numerics/core.matrix.stats/README.md

 The purpose of this library is to provide useful statistical function which are not part of core.matrix itself but are generally useful in statistical computing.

-All of the functins are implemented on top of the core.matrix API: this means that you can safely use them with any core.matrix implementation.
+All of the functions are implemented on top of the core.matrix API: this means that you can safely use them with any core.matrix implementation.

+`core.matrix.stats` is intented to be complementray with Incanter, and adopts the same conventions wherever possible.

 ### Examples